 A common problem for affluent families is that they have not aligned their financial goals, the asset allocation of their investments, and their risk tolerance.
 By way of example: a family has amassed several million dollars in their investment accounts; they are on track to retire and feel comfortable with the nest egg that they have created.

-The family wants to achieve solid investment returns as they approach retirement, but they are also fairly risk averse.
+They want to achieve solid investment returns as they approach retirement, but they are also fairly risk averse.
 They lived through the sharp downturn of 2008 and never again want to experience a 30%+ loss in portfolio value.
 In reviewing their investment portfolio, we observe that they have nearly 80% invested in stocks and other risk assets.
 This portfolio is potentially far too volatile if they are risk averse and seek capital preservation over growth.
 Rebalancing to a more conservative asset allocation may be needed in this case, where risk tolerance is not in sync with the investment portfolio.

 We use what we call the Withdrawal Stress Test™ to align the asset allocation with the desired portfolio withdrawal rate (see chart below for illustration).